Get protected, get immunized.

-The vaccine is most often given as an extra (booster) dose to children who are age 4 years and have already had their first 4 doses of a diphtheria, tetanus, pertussis, and polio vaccine.
-Children get these first 4 doses in a vaccine that also protects against other diseases when they are babies.
-These 4 doses of the vaccine are called the primary series.
+Children can get this vaccine as an extra (booster) dose if they are age 4 years and have already had their first 4 doses of a diphtheria, tetanus, pertussis, and polio vaccine.
+Those first 4 doses are called your primary series.
+Babies get these doses using a vaccine that also protects against other diseases.

-You may also get the dTap-IPV vaccine if you’re age 7 years and older and didn’t have the primary series of the vaccine as part of the routine schedule.
+You may also get the dTap-IPV vaccine if you’re age 7 years or older and didn’t complete your primary series.

 Most children need 1 booster dose of the dTap-IPV vaccine at age 4 years.